Reflections on ProWritingAids 2024 Fantasy Writers’ Week

 My highlights from Fantasy Writers’ Week

 In his session “Making Magic with Reader Magnets”, Z.S.
 Diamanti stressed the importance of reader magnets in building and nurturing a loyal reader base.
-According to him, reader magnets are not just an optional add-on, but an essential item in an author’s toolkit.
-He defined them as “something of value offered by an author in exchange for the permission and ability to contact the reader further”.
+He believes that reader magnets are not just an optional add-on, but an essential item in an author’s toolkit.
+To him, they are “something of value offered by an author in exchange for the permission and ability to contact the reader further”.
 This could be an exclusive short story, a bonus chapter, or any other enticing content.

-Furthermore, Diamanti pointed out that reader magnets act as a filter to make sure that only truly interested readers join an author's email list.
-Additionally, the reader magnet sets the vibe for the author's writing style, genre, and overall brand.
+Diamanti noted that reader magnets filter out those not genuinely interested, ensuring only dedicated readers join an email list.
+They also set the vibe for the author’s writing style, genre, and overall brand.
 Think of it as the opening act that introduces readers to the tone and atmosphere of the author's work.

 Recommended article

-Consider the Harry Potter series: Tom Marvolo Riddle aka Voldemort serves as the ultimate adversary for Harry.
-Now, imagine if a less menacing character, such as Gilderoy Lockhart, had been the main villain instead.
-Lockhart's lack of competence and depth would have diluted the conflict, failing to elicit the same level of investment and emotional engagement from readers.
+Consider the Harry Potter series: Harry's ultimate adversary is Tom Marvolo Riddle, aka Voldemort (Although one could debate how a teenager could defeat such an intelligent and experienced man).
+Now imagine what would have happened if a less threatening character, such as Gilderoy Lockhart, had been the main villain instead.
+Lockhart’s lack of competence and depth would have diluted the conflict.
+He would not have elicited the same level of emotional involvement from the reader.

 Recommended article

 Last but not least, a special shout-out to Janet Forbes from World Anvil for delivering another engaging session on “Building Rich Worlds for Many Stories”.
 I've seen her give many presentations, so I know the content she covers.
-But what makes her stand out is how she can captivate the audience every time.
-She's passionate about worldbuilding, and her excitement is contagious.
-I never get bored, even if she talks about the same thing again and again.
+Yet her passion for worldbuilding is infectious, so I never get bored.

 Related articles